MarianTheCoder/TaskApp/Readme.txt

 - managing the case scenarios with the task being edited.
 - auto saving for the notes.
 - making good use of the Routes and ContextAPI.

+Steps to start:
+- Start the Frontend with npm run dev
+- Start the backend with nodemon server.js

+- Create an account then login, add Tasks, add focus sessions or Notes.
+Enjoy;